Tony Curtis: Personal life

-Philanthropy
+Philanthropy and activism

-Beginning in 1990, Curtis and his daughter Jamie Lee Curtis took a renewed interest in their family's Hungarian Jewish heritage, and helped finance the rebuilding of the Great Synagogue in Budapest, Hungary.
-The largest synagogue in Europe today, it was originally built in 1859 and suffered damage during World War II.
-In 1998, he also founded the Emanuel Foundation for Hungarian Culture, and served as honorary chairman.
-The organization works for the restoration and preservation of synagogs and the 1300 Jewish cemeteries in Hungary and is dedicated to the 600,000 Jewish victims of the Holocaust in Hungary and lands occupied by the Royal Hungarian Army.
+Beginning in 1990, Curtis and his daughter Kelly Lee Curtis took a renewed interest in their family's Hungarian Jewish heritage, and helped finance the rebuilding of the Great Synagogue in Budapest, Hungary.
+The largest synagogue in Europe today, it was originally built in 1859, and suffered damage during World War II.

+In 1998, Curtis founded the Emanuel Foundation for Hungarian Culture, and served as honorary chairman.
+The organization works for the restoration and preservation of synagogues and the 1300 Jewish cemeteries in Hungary, and is dedicated to the 600,000 Jewish victims of the Holocaust in Hungary and lands occupied by the Royal Hungarian Army.
 Curtis also helped promote Hungary's national image in commercials.

+In 2008, Curtis was featured in the documentary The Jill & Tony Curtis Story, which told the story of their efforts to rescue horses from slaughterhouses.